 Chris Burniske and coauthor Jack Tatar jumped into the fray with their offering, entitled Cryptoassets: The Innovative Investor’s Guide to Bitcoin and Beyond.
 This to our knowledge is the first book-length approach of these assets from an investment standpoint.
 Chris has great credentials in the space and this is a vital read.
 It is a nicely-paced read which enables investors with any level of expertise gain an understanding of the asset class.
 The sections on taxonomy and valuation are particularly valuable.

-Lastly, Saifedean Ammous published The Bitcoin Standard: Sound Money in a Digital Age early this year.
+Saifedean Ammous published The Bitcoin Standard: Sound Money in a Digital Age early this year.
 It’s a look at the economics of the system and how bitcoin can underpin a new era of sound money, from an Austrian economics perspective.
 Importantly, is plainly and comprehensibly written with no excessive ornamentation or jargon.
 Anyone can find value in this book; it’s not just for economists or technologists.